 As part of the programme, UCL Institute of Education initiated a mentorship scheme in autumn term 2019.
 The buddy scheme has been further developed and participants have been partnered with a number of volunteer academics.
 For example, a past participant has developed a PhD proposal in the field of ophthalmology and another past participant has been buddied with an academic to find courses which will recognise the partial completion of his studies in his home country.
-Connections have also been made in the field of electrical and civil engineering.
+Connections have also been made in the fields of electrical and civil engineering.
+In 2022, the buddy scheme has successfully facilitated the placement of a ReConnect Participant in an MA Engineering course, with ReConnect's support in covering the costs of application.